garrettj403/SciencePlots/README.md

       $ sudo pacman -S noto-fonts-cjk
       ```

+   - For Windows Subsystem for Linux (WSL), you will need to manually download and install the fonts by following [these instructions](https://www.google.com/get/noto/help/install/).

-      Note that `matplotlib` may not find the fonts correctly.
+   - Note that `matplotlib` may not find the fonts correctly.
 You can refresh the font cache by running:

       ```python
       import matplotlib.font_manager as fm
       fm._rebuild()
       ```

-   - You should use the parameter `backend='pgf'` for the `savefig()` to use XeLaTeX instead of PdfLaTeX (this LaTeX engine doesn't work with CJK fonts properly).
-Besides, it can't export the `jpg` format when you use the parameter `backend='pgf'` for the `savefig()`.

    - See [this issue](https://github.com/garrettj403/SciencePlots/issues/16) for more information.

+3. Installing SciencePlots manually:

+   - If you like, you can install the ``*.mplstyle`` files manually.
+First, clone the repository and then copy all of the ``*.mplstyle`` files into your Matplotlib style directory.
+If you're not sure where this is, in an interactive python console type:

+      ```python
+      import matplotlib
+      print(matplotlib.get_configdir())
+      ```

+   - You should get back something like ``/home/garrett/.matplotlib``.
+You would then put the ``*.mplstyle`` files in ``/home/garrett/.matplotlib/stylelib/`` (you may need to create the ``stylelib`` directory):

+      ```bash
+      cp styles/*/*.mplstyle ~/.matplotlib/stylelib/
+      ```

+4. Using different fonts:

+   - SciencePlots uses the default serif font.
+If you would like to specify a different font, you can use:

+      ```python
+      import matplotlib.pyplot as plt
+      plt.style.use('science')
+      plt.rcParams.update({
+          "font.family": "serif",   # specify font family here "font.serif": ["Times"],  # specify font here
+          "font.size":11})          # specify font size here
+      ```

+   - If you would like to use Times New Roman specifically, please see the discussion in [this issue](https://github.com/garrettj403/SciencePlots/issues/30).

 5. Installing SciencePlots within Google Colab, IPython, Jupyter Notebooks, etc.: